 d.
 The appointed committee shall be comprised of positions as created by and in support of an elected committee member and subordinate to that portfolio.
 Appointed committee positions may be created, amended, disbanded at any time.
 Appointments of members to these positions may be commenced or ceased at any time.

 Sub-committees may exist which are closely affiliated with external organisations.
-As RAVSTASS is an independent association, such sub-committees are created as Chapters.
+As RAVSTASS is an independent association, such sub-committees are created as Clubs or Chapters.

 1. Appointed Member.
-The RAVSTASS elected committee shall appoint a member IAW rule 6.2(d) responsible for the formation of a Chapter.
+The RAVSTASS Elected Committee shall appoint a member IAW rule 6.2(d) responsible for the formation of a Club or Chapter.

 3. Formation.
-The prospective Chapter's committee forwards constitution and formation meeting minutes to the RAVSTASS elected committee.
-A vote occurs in next meeting minutes, deciding whether to recognise the new Chapter of RAVSTASS.
+The prospective Club or Chapter's committee forwards constitution and formation meeting minutes to the RAVSTASS Elected Committee.
+A vote occurs in next meeting minutes, deciding whether to recognise the new Club/Chapter of RAVSTASS.

 4. Certification.
-A certificate is duly issued to the new Chapter.
-The certification remains current while the Chapter continues to provide subsequent meeting minutes to the RAVSTASS elected committee.
+A certificate is duly issued to the new Club or Chapter, which will confirm the agreed entity title.
+The certification remains current while the Club/Chapter continues to provide subsequent meeting minutes to the RAVSTASS elected committee.
+Example title conventions:

 5. Disbanding.
-A chapter of RAVSTASS may be disbanded at the initiation of RAVSTASS or the affiliated external organisation or the Chapter's committee themselves.
-When disbanding, the decision is to be recorded in the Chapter's meeting minutes and the RAVSTASS meeting minutes.
-The RAVSTASS committee then dates the cessation of the Chapter's certification.
+A Club or Chapter of RAVSTASS may be disbanded at the initiation of RAVSTASS or the affiliated external organisation or the Club/Chapter's committee themselves.
+When disbanding, the decision is to be recorded in the Club/Chapter's meeting minutes and the RAVSTASS meeting minutes.
+The RAVSTASS Elected Committee then dates the cessation of the Club/Chapter's Certification.